-What does “Yanaguana” mean?
+What does "Yanaguana" Mean?

 The Yanaguana Indian Arts Festival’s namesake comes from the Payaya people.
 These are the earliest recorded inhabitants of the region.
 “Yanaguana” is the name they gave to the River.

-Where is the Yanaguana Indian Arts Festival?
+When and Where Can I Find the Yanaguana Indian Arts Festival?

 The festival is held annually at the Briscoe Western Art Museum, located along the San Antonio River Walk and is held every year on the Second Saturday of November.